Arrange Master Documentation

 - Rows & Columns: Defines the dimensions of the grid.

-- Vary Rotation: Adds a degree of randomness by rotating each item.
-For example: a value of
+- Vary Rotation: Adds randomness by rotating each item (e.g.,

-- Size Limit OFF: By default, items larger than a single grid cell are considered "overflow".
-Check this box to allow larger items to be placed, centered in their cell, even if they overlap.
+- Size Limit OFF: By default, items larger than a grid cell are considered "overflow".
+Check this to force large items into the grid, centering them in their respective cells.

 Special Mode: Single Item Fill

-When the Single Item Fill checkbox is enabled, the panel switches to a powerful new mode.
-Instead of arranging your selection, it fills the container with as many copies of a single selected item as possible.
-This mode secretly uses the highly efficient Skyline algorithm for a dense, organic fill.
+When the Single Item Fill checkbox is enabled, the panel switches to a specialized mode.
+Instead of arranging a selection of different objects, it calculates the maximum capacity and fills the container with copies of one selected item.

 - Min.
-Spacing: Controls the minimum distance between the duplicated items.
+Spacing: Sets the distance between duplicated items.
+Decimal values (e.g.,

-- Allow 90° turn: Allows the item to be rotated for a better fit.
+0.5) are supported. - Allow 90° turn: Allows the item to be rotated orthogonally to maximize capacity.

 Knolling Layout